Mike Devlin (entrepreneur)

-Mike Devlin is a U.S. entrepreneur who co-founded Rational Software Corporation, a software development company based in Lexington, Massachusetts.
+Mike Devlin is an U.S. based entrepreneur who co-founded Rational Software Corporation, a software development company based in Lexington, Massachusetts.

 Devlin graduated from the United States Air Force Academy 1977 after studying electrical engineering and computer science.
-He completed an M.S. in computer science at Stanford University the following year.
+He completed a M.S. in computer science at Stanford University the following year.

 As CEO of Rational, Devlin oversaw the acquisition of several companies, including Objectory AB (1995), and Catapulse (2001), a start-up which was funded by Rational, in conjunction with Benchmark Capital.

-In 2003, Rational Software was acquired by IBM for 2.1 billion dollars (U.S), a move that saw Devlin become general manager with IBM.
+In 2003, Rational Software was acquired by IBM for 2.1 billion U.S. dollars, a move that saw Devlin become general manager with IBM.
 He retired from the company two years later.